What's ahead for our property markets for the rest of 2022 and beyond?

-Don’t change your long term strategy because of short term factors.
+Don’t change your long-term investment strategy because of short-term factors.

 Look for what’s always worked, rather than what’s working now.

-Long term wealth will be created by capital growth of your property portfolio.
+Your long-term wealth will be created by the capital growth of your property portfolio increasing your asset base.

 Sure, cash flow is important - it will keep you in the game.